(844) 786-8229 info@quotacy.com

 How to Buy Life Insurance on Your Significant Other

 Start the process by running a free and anonymous term life insurance quote.
+If you want to buy life insurance on your significant other, be sure to use their information when filling out the quoting tool.

 After running quotes, when you’re ready to apply you will be brought to a page that looks like the screenshot below.

-Once the application has been submitted, the life insurance company will need to personally contact them (the insured) to verify application information and, if necessary, to schedule the medical exam.
+Once the application has been submitted, the life insurance company will need to personally contact them (the proposed insured) to verify application information and, if necessary, to schedule the medical exam.

 Ready to see what you’d pay for life insurance?
 Start with a free quote today.